Mexican presidential favorite vows to restore peace

 “If you’d asked me a month-and-a-half, two months ago if she could win, I’d have said she had a chance, but if you asked me now, I’d say her hopes are very slim,” he added.

-Additional reporting by Lizbeth Diaz and Mica Rosenberg in Mexico City, and David Alire Garcia in Macuspana; Writing by Dave Graham; Editing by Anthony Boadle and Stacey Joyce
+Additional reporting by Lizbeth Diaz and Mica Rosenberg in Mexico City; Writing by Dave Graham; Editing by Anthony Boadle and Philip Barbara